-As a result, a phased replacement of these shrub beds has commenced in recent years.
+As a result, a phased replacement of these shrub beds has been ongoing.
 This has seen replacement of the shrubs along the eastern boundary of the formal park.
 These now add vibrancy through a variety of different species, whilst also providing a nectar source for insects.

-The annual maintenance of these shrubs includes mulching by the grounds maintenance contractor.
+The ongoing annual maintenance of these shrubs includes mulching by the grounds maintenance contractor.